ttanu03/project2/README.md

 #New Project

-This is the new project  from "Tanu Tiwari"
+This is the new project  from "Tanu Tiwari".

 this project is created from local system